explore Beara

 Scenic Drive

-An absolutely stunning drive that our B&B is located just at the bottom of, The Healy Pass is one route you don’t want to miss during your time in Beara.
-Staggering heights, seriously bending roads, and sheep that aren’t afraid of no car, all included.
+An absolutely stunning drive located just 10 mins from us, The Healy Pass is one route you do not want to miss during your time in here.
+Staggering heights, breathtaking views, seriously bending roads, and sheep that aren’t afraid of no car, all included.

 04. Derreen Gardens